What do we mean by trauma-informed services and why is such an approach important?

 - FEMA has developed the Children and Disasters Visit disclaimer page website.
 The Children and Disasters webpage reflects resources available to support the integration and implementation of children’s disaster related needs into preparedness, planning, response and recovery efforts initiated by state, local and tribal governments, as well as stakeholders responsible for the temporary care of children.

 - The CDC has provided information on Helping Children with Disabilities Cope with Disaster and Traumatic Events.
 Children tend to react to disaster and traumatic events based on their past experiences and what they know of the current situation.
 Children with disabilities may require extra support from an adult to help them cope with disaster or traumatic events.

-- Helping Children Cope After A Disaster Visit disclaimer page is a booklet developed by Penn State Children's Hospital Pediatric Trauma Program.
+- Helping Children Cope After A Disaster (PDF) Visit disclaimer page is a booklet developed by Penn State Children's Hospital Pediatric Trauma Program.

 - For programs with mental health clinicians on staff, this list of evidence-based screening instruments for trauma Visit disclaimer page developed by SAMHSA and HRSA may be helpful in developing procedures to identify clinical trauma issues in clients.

 - Mass disasters, trauma, and loss Visit disclaimer page is a brochure that explains stress reactions individuals may experience after a disaster, what they can do to recover, and when they should seek professional help.

 - Delivering Gender-Informed Health Services in Emergencies Visit disclaimer page provides information on providing equal access gender based care after trauma.